0xMiden/miden-client/docs/src/design.md

 ## RPC client

 The RPC client communicates with the node through a defined set of gRPC methods.
-The implemented client works both for normal and web gRPC requests.
+The provided client works both in `std` and `wasm` environments.

 Currently, these include: